Home Donate New Search Gallery Reviews How-To Books Links Workshops About Contact

 13 elements in 10 groups.

-Internal focussing: only the focus ring moves as it focuses, not anything else externally.
+Internal focusing: only the focus ring moves as it focuses, not anything else externally.

 It's multicoated, which Nikon calls Nikon Integrated Coating.